fullPage.js Best Alternatives

 • It’s a bit lighter than fullPage.js.
 17kb vs 37Kb of fullPage.js.
 However, as expected, this doesn’t come for free.
 See the cons below.

-• Provides a very basic mouse “drag” feature out of the box. fullPage.js doesn’t, but it provides a far more advance Dragging extension at a reasonable price.
+• Provides a very basic mouse “drag” feature out of the box. fullPage.js doesn’t, but it provides a far more advanced Dragging extension at a reasonable price.
 Working in both desktop and touch devices.

 Cons: